 Eligible applicants for a VA loan are:

-• Active-duty service members or honorably discharged veterans who have served for 90 consecutive days during wartime or 181 days during peacetime.
+• Current service members who have served for 90 consecutive days.

-• Spouses of service members who died in the line of duty or from a service-connected disability, or the service member is missing or is a POW.
+• Spouses of service members who died in the line of duty or from a service-connected disability, or who are missing or are prisoners of war.

-If you apply and are eligible for a VA loan, you’ll receive a certificate of eligibility.
-Approved lenders can check eligibility quickly, or an individual can contact va.gov.
+If you apply and meet the requirements for a VA loan, you’ll receive a certificate of eligibility.
+Approved lenders can check eligibility quickly, or potential borrowers can contact va.gov.

 The document indicates “full entitlement.”
 For full entitlement, at least one of these must be true: